wenchiyang/pls/README.md

 - `policy_params`: Parameters for the learning algorithm (`ppo`).
 Most parameters are passed to [stablebaselines3](https://stable-baselines3.readthedocs.io/en/master/modules/ppo.html#).
     - `net_arch_shared`, `net_arch_pi`, `net_arch_vf`: Configuration of Neural network architecture (`net_arch` in stablebaselines3).
     - `alpha`: Coefficient of the safety loss.
 - `shield_params`: Parameters for the shield.
-"Null" if no shield is used.
+If the value is `null` then no shield is used.
     - `num_sensors`: Number of sensors.
     - `num_actions`: Number of available discrete actions.
     - `differentiable`: Boolean indicating whether the shield is differentiable.